joinmeow/amazon-cognito-passwordless-auth/client/react/README.md

 ## 8 Contributing & License

 Apache-2.0 © Amazon.com, Inc. and its affiliates.

+This is a fork by Meow Technologies Inc. (https://meow.com), based on the original work by Amazon.
+All modifications are also licensed under Apache-2.0.

 Pull requests are welcome – run `npm test` before submitting.